 Parameter Description Enable encryption WEP For Open authentication type only.
 To activate WEP encryption, move the switch to the right.
 Upon that the Default key ID drop-down list, the Encryption key WEP as HEX switch, and four Encryption key fields are displayed on the page.
 Default key ID The number of the key (from first to fourth) which will be used for WEP encryption.
 Encryption key WEP as HEX Move the switch to the right to set a hexadecimal number as a key for encryption.
 Encryption key (1-4) Keys for WEP encryption.
 The router uses the key selected from the Default key ID drop-down list.
 It is required to specify all the fields.
-Click the Show icon () to display the entered key.
+Click the Show icon ( ) to display the entered key.

-When the WPA-PSK, WPA2-PSK, WPA-PSK/WPA2-PSK mixed, WPA3-SAE, or WPA2-PSK/WPA3-SAE mixed value is selected, the following fields are displayed on the page:
+When the WPA-PSK, WPA2-PSK, or WPA-PSK/WPA2-PSK mixed value is selected, the following fields are displayed on the page: